 Can be seen in comatose patients or those intubated for prolonged periods

-Important to always pad bony prominences, including the area of the fibular head/neck at the lateral aspect of the knee
+Important to always pad bony prominences, including the area of the fibular head and neck at the lateral aspect of the knee

 Peripheral nerve tumor